apache/nifi-site/README.md

 This will also require ruby to be installed along with sass and compass.
 Please follow the appropriate steps for installing Ruby in your environment.

-Only Ruby is installed, both sass and compass can be installed via ruby gem with the following command.
+Once Ruby is installed, both sass and compass can be installed via ruby gem with the following command.

 ```bash